 During this period, we have faced a variety of non-obvious problems:

 - The second problem was that despite having regular meetups, the audience was bored of the same format (e.g. only reports, with one speaker sharing his insights on a topic for 45 minutes).
 Even a powerful speaker with a burning topic was losing the audience’s attention after some time.
-Thіs demotivated speakers, who took time and effort to prepare for their speech.
+These demotivated speakers took time and effort to prepare for their speeches.

-- The third problem was that the one person was coordinating the community: planning meetings, choosing speakers and themes of their reports.
-It put a lot of pressure both on event planners and speakers alike.
+- The third problem was that one person was coordinating the community: planning meetings and choosing speakers and themes of their reports.
+It put a lot of pressure on both event planners and speakers alike.
 Despite all participants putting their best foot forward, we had to cancel or postpone several meetings due to unexpected circumstances.

 Therefore, at the end of 2019, we began searching for a new approach to arranging technical meetups.

 “We gathered all interested engineers and agreed on alternative forms of our meetups: code battles, live coding sessions and short free discussions on professional topics.” – recalls Yuriy Nakonechnyy.